Thursday, 17 June 2010

 The GR did not cross the river initially, but instead climbed high over a plateau and down to meet the river at Port-Sainte-Marie.

-Descending to the station, we crossed the line by an underpass and soon turned left on the D642.
+Descending to the station, we crossed the line by an underpass and turned left onto the small D642.
 There was a bit of commuter traffic on the road (it was 8:30 am), and even more when we merged with the D8 and headed towards the river.

 To our surprise, there was quite a large town, Saint-Léger, just over the bridge.
-The Garonne swirled ominously beneath our feet, its turgid brown waters mixing with those of its tributary, the Baïse.
+The Garonne swirled ominously beneath our feet, its waters mixing with the turgid brown of its tributary, the Petite Baïse.

 Half an hour later we had another surprise – we came to the Lateral Canal of the Garonne, where pleasure boats were tied up at a landing stage.